Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Experiments

-We use two common computer vision datasets containing a spurious correlation.
-The first is the Waterbirds dataset~\citep{Sagawa_2019}, where the main-task concept is bird type (waterbird vs.~landbird) and the spurious concept is background (water vs.~land).
+\textbf{Vision:} We use two common datasets containing a spurious correlation.
+The first is the Waterbirds dataset~\citep{sagawa_2020}, where the main-task concept is bird type (waterbird vs.~landbird) and the spurious concept is background (water vs.~land).
 The second is the CelebA dataset, where the main-task concept is hair color (blond vs.~non-blond) and the spurious concept is sex (female vs.~male).
-We use a pre-trained Resnet50 architecture \citep{He_2015} without finetuning, which is unnecessary for strong performance on either dataset \citep{izmailov2022feature}.
-To increase the precision of our method and computational efficiency, we reduce the dimension of the last-layer embeddings from 2,048 to 100 via Principal Component Analysis (PCA).
+We use a pre-trained ResNet50 architecture \citep{He_2015}, which is then finetuned on the respective dataset, after which the concept removal is applied to the last layer.

+\textbf{NLP:} We use the MultiNLI dataset \citep{Bowman_MultiNLI}, which contains pairs of sentences.
+The main-task concept is, whether or not the first sentence contradicts the second.
+Following an experiment from \citet{joshi2022spurious}, we use as spurious concept the presence or absence of punctuation marks (`!!') at the end of the second sentence.
+For exemplary pairs of sentences, see Appendix~\ref{app:datasets}.
+Each run in our experiments starts with finetuning a BERT model, after which concept removal is applied to the [CLS] embeddings.

-For these datasets we cannot directly control the strength of the spurious relation between the main-task label and the spurious features, $p_{\mathrm{train}}(\ymt | \zsp).$ We therefore use $p_{\mathrm{train}}(\ymt = y | \ysp = y)$, with $y \in \{0, 1\}$ as a proxy.
-Because Waterbirds is a synthetic dataset, we create new versions of the dataset containing 4,795 training images.
-To train CelebA, we create samples of size 4,500 from the original dataset and in which the main-task label (blond vs. non-blond) is balanced.
+For the vision and NLP datasets, we cannot directly control the strength of the spurious relation between the main-task label and the spurious features, $p_{\mathrm{train}}(\ymt | \zsp).$ We therefore use $p_{\mathrm{train}}(\ymt = y | \ysp = y)$, with $y \in \{0, 1\},$ as a proxy.
+To increase the precision of our method and for computational efficiency, we reduce the dimension of the last-layer embeddings to $d=300$ for Waterbirds and CelebA, and $d=100$ for multiNLI via Principal Component Analysis (PCA).